-Line 15 - Write the total amount of
+Line 22 - Write the total amount of

-- all previous overpayments, refunds, and credit carryforward from your original Illinois Income Tax return or previously filed Form IL-1040-X. Do not include interest that you have received. - your original voluntary contributions to state funds.
+all previous overpayments, refunds, and credit carryforward from your original Illinois Income Tax return, previously filed Form IL-1040-X, or for any other reason.
+Do not include interest that you have received. your original voluntary contributions to state funds.
 You may not change the amount of your voluntary contributions to state funds made on your original Illinois Income Tax return.

-Line 16 - Follow the instructions on the form.
+Line 23 - Follow the instructions on the form.

-Payments and Credits - Lines 17 through 25
+Payments and refundable credits - Lines 24 through 29

-Line 17 - If the amount of your withholding changes from your previously filed return, attach copies of all W-2 forms.
+Line 24 - If the amount of your Illinois Income Tax withheld changes from your previously filed return, attach copies of all W-2 forms.

-Line 18 - Write the total of estimated tax payments you made with Form IL-1040-ES, payments made with Form IL-505-I, and previous overpayment that was credited to the year you are changing.
+Line 25 - Write the total of estimated tax payments you made with Form IL-1040-ES, payments made with Form IL-505-I, and previous overpayment that was credited to the year you are changing.